 When the GRAT user configures a business calendar, a timezone is chosen along with the other attributes of the calendar (normal work week, exceptions, holidays).
 Timezones that respect Daylight Saving display with a "*" suffix.

-In this release, the standard methods that can be accessed from within the rule template have been extended to allow the timezone ID to be passed in at rule evaluation time by the applications that is requesting rule evaluation.
+You can also use standard methods that can be accessed from within the rule template to allow the timezone ID to be passed in at rule evaluation time by the application that is requesting rule evaluation.
 If the timezone ID is not passed in in this way, then the "saved" timezone is used.
 If the timezone ID is passed in, then it overrides the saved timezone and the calculations will be done using the provided timezone.
 See Business Calendar Enhancements (Best Practice/User Guide).

 - Week start day and time